 Municipality to create the enabling environment to allow economic development to occur.

-The following actions were undertaken to prepare the LED:

-- Updated socio-economic and demographic information for the Karoo Hoogland Local Municipality through the use of secondary information (existing data bases) - ➤ To take Undertake an in-depth analysis of the real (but latent) development opportunities in the key economic sectors in the study area - Capacity building of Local LED officials - ➤ Identify practical sectoral programmes that could be used as basis for pro-active economic development initiatives - Undertake focused analysis of key sectors taking cognizance of the first and second economy constraints and opportunities - To promote an inclusive, participatory process that integrates strategic planning, community participation, sustainability and good decision making with Local economic development - Emphasise Local job creation, alleviation of poverty and redistribution of opportunities and wealth - Focus explicitly on opportunities for SMME development in all economic sectors - Promote the creation of an enabling environment conducive for economic development by addressing human resource development and an institutional framework as key components of programmes and projects - Ensure that the development opportunities have a definite geographic and spatial orientation to provide guidance in terms of sustainable future spatial development planning - ➤ Ensure that the strategy aligns with and add value to the existing policies, strategies and private sector initiatives - To provide a strategic framework for implementation of LED initiatives - Develop viable LED projects as per the revised strategy (carry out individual project development projections)
+The following actions were undertaken to prepare the LED: Updated socio-economic and demographic information for the Karoo Hoogland Local Municipality through the use of secondary information (existing data bases) To take Undertake an in-depth analysis of the real (but latent) development opportunities in the key economic sectors in the study area Capacity building of Local LED officials Identify practical sectoral programmes that could be used as basis for pro-active economic development initiatives Undertake focused analysis of key sectors taking cognizance of the first and second economy constraints and opportunities To promote an inclusive, participatory process that integrates strategic planning, community participation, sustainability and good decision making with Local economic development Emphasise Local job creation, alleviation of poverty and redistribution of opportunities and wealth Focus explicitly on opportunities for SMME development in all economic sectors Promote the creation of an enabling environment conducive for economic development by addressing human resource development and an institutional framework as key components of programmer and projects. components of programmes and projects Ensure that the development opportunities have a definite geographic and spatial orientation to provide guidance in terms of sustainable future spatial development planning Ensure that the strategy aligns with and add value to the existing policies, strategies and private sector initiatives To provide a strategic framework for implementation of LED initiatives Develop viable LED projects as per the revised strategy (carry out individual project development projections) Regional Spatial Development Strategy The Department of Agriculture, Land Reform and Rural Development (DALRRD), (1) in partnership with the South African Local Government Association (SALGA), and (2) with the support of a consortium of expert service providers headed by